tobsirl/AWS-Certified-DevOps-Engineer/README.md

 A _Serverless_ application uses API Gateway to perform searches.
 API Gateway is configured with a _non proxy integration_ to a backing _lambda function_ which queries _DynamoDB_.
 You need to ensure that a _searchString parameter_ is _included_ in the _request_.
 What should you confirm to ensure this parameter is required?
 (Choose one)

+#### Answers 2

+- Configure the integration response
+- Configure the integration request
+- Configure the API Gateway stage
+- Configure the method request
+- Configure the method response